laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1400

 Previously, Cashier would set cards as the default payment methods when using Checkout.
 This has now been changed so that you can [manage your payment methods from your Stripe Dashboard](https://dashboard.stripe.com/settings/payment_methods).
-If you want to restore the previous behavior, you need to explicitly pass the payment methods you want to use through the `payment_method_types` option:
+If you want to restore the previous behavior, you should  explicitly pass the payment methods you want to use via the `payment_method_types` option:

 ```
 $request->user()->checkout('price_tshirt', [